-(Matthew 28:10) Then Jesus said to them, "Do not be afraid; go and tell my brothers to go to Galilee, and there they will see me."
+(Matthew 28:10) Then said Jesus unto them, Be not afraid: go tell my brethren that they go into Galilee, and there shall they see me.

 This was the second time that the women were told not to be afraid.
 Though Jesus is the Son of God, He called His disciples "brothers" (see also Hebrews 2:11).
 He reaffirmed what the angel told the women.
 Again, the women now have two witnesses to the command that the disciples are to go to Galilee where they will see Jesus alive.
 The command was given to them twice by two different persons (the angel and Jesus).
 Obedience to this command would become a test for the disciples, and they failed the test by refusing to believe and remaining in the locked room until Jesus appeared to them to convince them He was raised from the dead-which also gives us more good reasons to believe that the facts presented regarding Jesus' resurrection are true.
 The disciples were hard to convince, and only seeing Jesus alive would convince them that He had been raised from the dead.